Joint initiative brings together small, medium and large companies, manufacturers, entrepreneurs and Indigenous-owned firms

 - Infrastructure.
 The government must focus more of its infrastructure spending on projects that will increase Canada’s long-term competitiveness.
 A greater focus on trade-enabling infrastructure would benefit communities of all sizes, including Indigenous, rural and remote communities.
 It would also help position Canada as the world’s most reliable and sustainable source of food, energy and other resources.
 Serious consideration should be given to increasing Indigenous equity partnership in infrastructure projects.

 - Skills and talent.
 An aging population threatens the economy in two ways: it makes it harder for employers to find the people they need to expand and grow, and it puts a greater burden on working-age taxpayers to fund health care and elderly benefits.
 Now is the time for government and business to work together to equip Canadians with the skills that can align and adapt to the evolving economy in order to fill the hundreds of thousands of current and future job vacancies across the country.
 Immigration should also play a critical role.
-We will not resolve skills and labour shortages without higher targets for new arrivals.
+We will not resolve skills and labor shortages without higher targets for new arrivals.

 “Entrepreneurs, business leaders and millions of everyday Canadians across the country are united in their determination to ensure Canada’s success in the years and decades to come,” the business groups said.
 “They are looking to the federal government to embrace a comprehensive plan for economic growth so that their children and grandchildren can look forward to a brighter future with secure, well-paying jobs, rising living standards and expanded opportunities for all.”